Justice Department Seeks to Shut Down Detroit Area Tax Return Preparers

-Return preparer fraud is one of the Internal Revenue Service’s (IRS) Dirty Dozen Tax Scams for 2016.
-The IRS has some tips on their website for choosing a tax preparer and has launched a free directory of federal tax preparers.
+Return preparer fraud is one of the IRS's Dirty Dozen Tax Scams for 2014.
+The IRS has some tips on their website for choosing a tax preparer.
 In the past decade, the Tax Division has obtained injunctions against hundreds of unscrupulous tax preparers.
-Information about these cases is available on the Justice Department’s website.
-An alphabetical listing of persons enjoined from preparing returns and promoting tax schemes can be found on this page.
+Information about these cases is available on the Justice Department website .
+An alphabetical listing of persons enjoined from preparing returns and promoting tax schemes can be found on this page .
 If you believe that one of the enjoined persons or businesses may be violating an injunction, please contact the Tax Division with details.

 United States v.
 Brandon T. Lee, et al.

 Complaint for Permanent Injunction and Other Relief